francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 the covariance of the previous layer and that this kernel becomes deterministic as the width grows to infinity.

 ## Why does this matter?
-This is one of the first results giving us a better insight into the highly dimensional functions computed by DNNs.
+This is one of the first results giving us a better insight into the highly dimensional parameterised functions computed by DNNs.
 Indeed, similar analyses had been previously carried out to characterise the "signal propagation" in random networks at initialisation [[8]](#8)[[9]](#9)[[10]](#10).
 Intuitively, if you have two inputs $$x$$ and $$x'$$, you don't want their correlation to vanish or explode as they move through network, which would in turn lead to vanishing or exploding